Advertising helps fund Big Issue’s mission to end poverty

 How many people are homeless in England?

 Record numbers of households are living in temporary accommodation in England.
-A total of 123,100 households were living in temporary accommodation on 30 June 2024 – higher than at any other point since records began in 1998 and an annual increase of 16.3%.
+A total of 132,410 households were living in temporary accommodation as of June 2025 – a record-high and 7.6% higher than a year ago.

-The number of households with children in temporary accommodation rose by 15.1% to 78,420.
-The total number of children living in temporary accommodation has now reached 159,380 children.
+The total number of children living in temporary accommodation has now reached 172,420.

 The London-only Combined Homelessness and Information Network (Chain) figures are considered to be more accurate than the official one-night count.

-The most recent annual count showed 11,993 rough sleepers spotted on London’s streets between April 2023 and March 2024.
-That’s a 19% increase on the previous year’s total and 58% higher than a decade ago.
+The most recent annual count showed 13,231 rough sleepers spotted on London’s streets between April 2024 and March 2025.
+That’s record high and a 10% increase on the previous year’s total as well as 63% higher than a decade ago.

 How many people are homeless in Wales?